Optical constraints on the coldest metal-poor population: Discussion

 With trigonometric parallaxes, we could derive the absolute magnitudes of subdwarfs and position them in colour-magnitude diagrams.
 For the distance of two companions, i.e., Wolf\,1130C and Ross\,19B, we used well-determined parallaxes from their primaries, Wolf\,1130A and Ross\,19A, respectively.
 Both objects have well-constrained spectroscopic metallicities derived from their primary.
 Hence, they are benchmarks in our sample.

-We plotted several colours of nine metal-poor T dwarf candidates and the Accident against their absolute $z_{PS1}$ magnitudes in Fig.~\ref{CMDs}.
-In this figure, we overplotted solar-metallicity field M, L, T dwarfs with trigonometric parallaxes from Pan-STARRS1 \citep{best2018PS1_3pi} as well as several colder objects with $z'$-band magnitudes from GTC/OSIRIS \citep{lodieu2013Yoptical,martin2024Yoptical} and trigonometry parallaxes \citep{kirkpatrick2019parallax184TY}, along with four Y0 dwarfs published by \citet{cushing2011dY_WISE} WISE\,J014656.66$+$423410.0, WISE\,J041022.71$+$150248.4, WISEP\,J173835.52$+$273258.9, and WISE\,J205628.91$+$145953.2; and a Y2 dwarf also from \citet{cushing2011dY_WISE} WISE\,J182831.08$+$265037.7.
-We also included a cold binary system, WISE\,J121756.90$+$162640.8, which consists of a T9 dwarf and a Y0 dwarf \citep{liu2012W1217_TYbinary}, supposed to be overluminous compared to single T9 and Y0 dwarfs.
+We plotted several colours of eight metal-poor T dwarf candidates and the Accident against their absolute $z_{PS1}$ magnitudes in Fig.~\ref{CMDs}.
+For comparison, we also put another benchmark object, the extreme T subdwarf W1810, in the diagrams.
+W1810 was claimed to be a subdwarf because it has a bolometric luminosity significant lower than that of an early-T dwarf, aligning instead with the luminosity expected for solar-metallicity T8-9 dwarfs \citep{lodieu2022W1810}.
+It is spectroscopically classified as an esdT3 dwarf lately \citep{burgasser2024esdT}.
+Subdwarfs appear intrinsically fainter than their solar-metallicity counterparts with the same spectral type, and the absolute $z_{PS1}$ magnitude is a proxy for the luminosity \citep{sanghi2023hawaii_parallax_ucd}.
+We over-plotted solar-metallicity field M, L, T dwarfs with trigonometric parallaxes from Pan-STARRS1 \citep{best2018PS1_3pi}.
+We also overlaid several colder objects with $z'$-band magnitudes from GTC/OSIRIS \citep{lodieu2013Yoptical,martin2024Yoptical} and trigonometry parallaxes \citep{kirkpatrick2019parallax184TY}.
+These include four Y0 dwarfs: WISE\,J041022.71$+$150248.4, WISEP\,J173835.52$+$273258.9, WISE\,J205628.91$+$145953.2 \citep{cushing2011dY_WISE}, and WISE\,J014656.66$+$423410.0 \citep{kirkpatrick2012furtherY}; a Y2 dwarf WISE\,J182831.08$+$265037.7 \citep{cushing2011dY_WISE}; as well as a cold binary system, WISE\,J121756.90$+$162640.8, which consists of a T9 dwarf and a Y0 dwarf \citep{liu2012W1217_TYbinary}, supposed to be overluminous compared to single T9 and Y0 dwarfs.
 We use motion-corrected photometry from CatWISE catalogue \citep{marocco2021catwise} for all Y dwarfs.